IswaryaSekar/Google_Cloud_logging/README.md

 ## Debugger Breakpoint
 ### 1. SET
 ------------
+Sets the breakpoint to the debuggee.

-Create method called only with mandatory parameter
+Set method called only with mandatory parameter
 ```puppet
 google_cloud_debugger_breakpoint {'Set breakpoint':
 ensure => 'present',